TUBÉREUSE

 1 of 2

-Behind a fruity veil of pear, spiced with a pinch of red berries, a tuberose reveals itself slowly, with a surprising lack of pretence.
+Behind a fruity veil of pear, spiced with a pinch of pink pepper, a tuberose reveals itself slowly, with a surprising lack of pretence.
 Becoming creamier as hours pass, it fills out a welcoming corsage of cedar, amber and a hint of musk.

 In 1937, Paul Vacher signed a floral trilogy, in which Tubéreuse found its place between the very chic Iris and the terribly suave Jasmin.
-Tubéreuse, forerunner to many fragrances around the same theme, was tinted with a hyper-feminine touch, which fitted Le Galion’s signature perfectly; keeping up to their standard even in a troubled decade.
+Tubéreuse, forerunner to many fragrances around the same theme, was tinted with a hyper-feminine touch, which perfectly fits Le Galion’s signature.

 Olfactive Information

-The spiced breath of red berries, like that hint of excitement at the prospect of a promising night.
+The spicy breath of pink pepper, like a hint of excitement at the prospect of a promising night.

-Top Notes: Mandarin, galbanum, pink berr, and pear
+Top Notes: Mandarin, galbanum, pink pepper, and pear

 Heart Notes: Tuberose, rose, orange blossom, and raspberry